scaling-lightning/scaling-lightning/README.md

 # Scaling Lightning - A Testing Toolkit for the Lightning Network

-This initiative aims to build a stress-testing toolkit for the Lightning Network protocol, its implementations, and applications that depend on the Lightning Network.
+This initiative aims to build a testing toolkit for the Lightning Network protocol, its implementations, and applications that depend on the Lightning Network.

 The goal is to collaborate as an industry to help scale the Lightning Network and the applications that depend on it.

 ## Why is this important?

 Currently, there are unknowns and untested assumptions about how the Lightning Network and its applications will react to shocks in transaction volume, channels, nodes, gossip messages, etc.

 Having a set of tools and a signet Lightning Network will help:

 * Developers test their applications.
 * Researchers verify their assumptions.
 * Operators test their infrastructure.
 * Novices learn how the Lightning Network and various applications work in a somewhat realistic environment without risking real coins.

 ## How will it work?